dianavins/dianavins.github.io-hiaer_spike_hardware_documentation/chapter_1.md

 ---
-title: 1.
-Initializing the Network
+title: 1 Initializing the Network
 has_children: true
 nav_order: 3
 ---

-# Chapter 1: Initializing the Network
+# 1 Initializing the Network

 ## Introduction